 Nothing even comes close to the Disney cruise experience compared with the other cruise lines we have tried.
 For us the first choice is always Disney.
 Why?

 I gave a lot of thought to the question of what makes a Disney cruise so special.
 We particularly enjoy the Disney Wonder as we like the size of the ship.

-But of course I really don’t have to think too hard about why the Disney cruise experience is the best.
-Really for us it is the crew.
+But of course, I really don’t have to think too hard about why the Disney cruise experience is the best.
+Really for us, it is the crew.
 The people who are there to make sure you have the best cruise experience.

-In fact, for my 10 year old son this was the most important aspect of the cruise.
-Forget the shows, the kids club and the water slide – the thing that he was most wishing for was that he would see Dinesh!
+In fact, for my 10-year-old son this was the most important aspect of the cruise.
+Forget the shows, the kids club, and the water slide – the thing that he was most wishing for was that he would see Dinesh!

 As soon as we boarded we went to Parrot Cay for a buffet lunch.
 We were so happy when we saw Dinesh there.
 Not so happy when we realized that a mistake had been made and that he was not our server in the dining room.

-Happily he sorted it out for us and we changed our dining assignment so that he could be our server again.
+Happily, he sorted it out for us and we changed our dining assignment so that he could be our server again.
 It didn’t even matter that we had to change from the very coveted Main Seating to the later one as it was more important to us all that we were at his table.

 He made sure that my very picky 5 year old always got the exact type of bread that he wanted.
 He got ginger for my daughter’s tea as she was not feeling well.
 There were so many things that he did above and beyond what he needed to do.
 He really looked after us and made us feel very special.

 You can often tell people don’t really enjoy their jobs.
 The waiter who looks annoyed when you ask for something, the person on the phone who is irritated and reading off a script, the hotel receptionist who just wants to get back to talking to her friend.
 The concept of great service is now the exception rather than the rule.

-Thankfully Disney cruise lines gets service right.
-From the stateroom attendants who always greet you with a smile, to the highest quality entertainers at sea, to the bar staff, the restaurant servers, the kids counsellors and every other member of the almost 1,000 crew at sea.
+Thankfully Disney cruise lines get service right.
+From the stateroom attendants who always greet you with a smile to the highest quality entertainers at sea, to the bar staff, the restaurant servers, the kid’s counselors and every other member of the almost 1,000 crew at sea.
 They make you feel welcome.
-That is the Disney difference.

 We will be back on the Disney Wonder later this year.
 And I am calling this morning to make sure that we get our favorite Disney crew member in the dining room.
 Let’s just hope that the request gets communicated to the ship this time.
 See you soon Dinesh!

-Update for 2018: I found this post recently, more than 6 years after I had written the orginal.
+Update for 2022: I found this post recently, more than 8 years after I had written the original.
 I am happy to report that I still feel exactly the same way about the Disney cruise experience.